 As a result, the Havanese breed's future was in jeopardy.
 When Americans took an interest in the breed, there were only 11 dogs in the country.

 However, with a dedication to breeding the Havanese, and with a few international dogs being flown in, breeders were able to revive the breed.
 Now, the Havanese is one of the fastest-growing breeds in the AKC!

 Get to Know the Delightful Havanese Temperament

 This dog's temperament is that of the family clown.
 They love to make you laugh and are happiest when they are the center of attention.
-They are clever and easily trained, and can be taught a number of fun and entertaining tricks.
+They are clever and easily trained and can be taught a number of fun and entertaining tricks.

 One of the most delightful aspects of all dog temperaments is their love of their owners, and this is certainly true of the Havanese.
-They are very people-oriented, and are happiest when spending time with their human family.
+They are very people-oriented and are happiest when spending time with their human family.

 The Havanese gets on well with everyone, whether it is people, dogs or even other pets.
-They are wonderful with children, not only because of their playful and affectionate nature, but because they are sturdier than most other toy breeds.
+They are wonderful with children, not only because of their playful and affectionate nature but because they are sturdier than most other toy breeds.
 In spite of this, youngsters still need to be watched when they are romping with their canine playmate.